Catastrophe,

 trees and animals have ceased to be magical beings and have become instead

-"economic resources"; peoplehave ceased to be members of a community and have
+"economic resources"; peoplehave ceased to be members of a community and

-generation to generation through abusive childrearing?
+passed along from generation to generation through abusive childrearing?

 Now, up to this point we have simply stated a hypothesis.
-Even if it is a
+Even if it is

-reasonable one, it lacks any sort of proof.
+a reasonable one, it lacks any sort of proof.
 How would we go about supporting

 it with evidence?
-One way would be to examine human societies that have been
+One way would be to examine human societies that have

-subject to horrific disasters in recent times, and see if the traumatized
+been subject to horrific disasters in recent times, and see if the traumatized

-survivors responded collectively by developing the sorts of symptoms we have
+survivors responded collectively by developing the sorts of symptoms we

-capable of producing multi-generational effects.
+have been capable of producing multi-generational effects.

 Collective Trauma